 Family Educational Rights and Privacy Act (FERPA)

 The Family Educational Rights and Privacy Act of 1974 (FERPA), also known as the "Buckley Amendment," is a federal law that gives protection to student educational records and provides students with certain rights.
-[See http://registrar.gmu.edu/privacy].
+[See Privacy].

 Additional Course Resources